 Adventures abroad

-Leeghwater did not shy away from jobs abroad.
-In 1626, he was called in to reclaim two lakes near Friedrichstadt in Schleswig-Holstein.
-A year later, he mapped and surveyed marshes near Lesparre-Medoc, a town at the mouth of the Gironde northwest of Bordeaux.
-Another few years later, we meet him in three fortified towns surrounded by marshes east of Nancy.
+Leeghwater did not shy away from working abroad.
+In 1626, he was called in to help drain two small lakes near Friedrichstadt in Schleswig-Holstein.
+A year later, he mapped and surveyed marshes in the neighbourhood Lesparre-Medoc, a town at the mouth of the Gironde northwest of Bordeaux.
+A few years later, we encounter him in three fortified towns surrounded by marshes east of Nancy.
 He stayed there for five weeks.
-In 1633 he traveled again to Schleswig-Holstein in the company of his son Adriaen.
-This time it was to dike an inlet of the North Sea, the Dagebüller Bight.
-Unfortunately, the afsluitdijk was washed away during a heavy storm surge in October 1634.
+In 1633, he traveled to Schleswig-Holstein again, accompanied by his son Adriaen.
+This time, the task was to build a dike around an inlet of the North Sea, the Dagebüllerbocht.
+Unfortunately, the closure dike was washed away in October 1634 during a severe storm surge.
 Leeghwater and his son narrowly escaped drowning during this storm.